Industrial Marketing: The 5 Most Common Mistakes

 Industrial marketing mistake #5:

-No answers to key questions
+No answer to the key question

-Ask your employees on the floor about ‘what’ the machine or system ‘can do’ and you will hear hundreds of stories.
 Not surprisingly, the average website of an OEM, machine builder, or industrial manufacturer addresses this in detail.
 It is all about features, specifications, production numbers, and so on.
 In short: the focus is on technology.
-Then ask these same employees about ‘what the product makes possible’, and things go silent.

 Don’t only talk about what you make,